lemonwaysas/php-client-directkit-xml/README.md

 [See the example here](https://github.com/lemonwaysas/php-client-directkit-json2)

-It is the simplest and the most network-efficient way.
+It is the simplest (for you) and the most network-efficient way.
+So we recommend Json over the SOAP (XML) protocole.

 If you don't like the json format, you can also send SOAP (XML) requests to Directkit**Xml**, you can do it in 3 different ways:

  1. **[SoapClient]**: the casual method in PHP to consume any Web Service.
-It is the simplest way to access to SOAP request.
+It is the simplest way to access to Directkit**Xml**.
  2. **[SoapClient SDK]**: same with the first method, but all the structure of requests / responses are generated overhead with [`wsdl2phpgenerator`](http://wsdl2phpgenerator.github.io/wsdl2phpgenerator/)
  3. **[LemonWay SDK]**: call the web service as a normal http request [`curl_init`].
 The SDK will help you to parse the SOAP response.